FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 -Adopt Google Cloud’s operations suite to gain visibility into the environment.
 Use Cloud Trace for distributed tracing, Cloud Logging for logging, and Cloud Monitoring for monitoring, alerting, and dashboards.
 Page the on-call contact when issues that affect resources in the environment are detected.
 Use GPG to check container image signatures and ensure that only signed containers are deployed.
 _(Incorrect.
 On-call contacts are expected to respond with urgency to every page.
 Frequent paging will lead to fatigue in the short term and burnout in the long term, which eventually reduces the reliability of the service.
 Use Binary Authorization to ensure that only signed container images are deployed.)_

--Adopt Google Cloud’s operations suite to gain visibility into the environment.
+**-Adopt Google Cloud’s operations suite to gain visibility into the environment.
 Use Cloud Trace for distributed tracing, Cloud Logging for logging, and Cloud Monitoring for monitoring, alerting, and dashboards.
 Only page the on-call contact about novel issues or events that haven’t been seen before.
-Use Binary Authorization to ensure that only signed container images are deployed.
+Use Binary Authorization to ensure that only signed container images are deployed.**
+_(Correct!
+Google Cloud’s operations suite is tightly integrated with different components in the suite and other open source tools.
+It allows for streamlined analysis of issues without requiring additional management overhead to set up and maintain the tools.)_

 -Adopt Google Cloud’s operations suite to gain visibility into the environment.
 Use Cloud Trace for distributed tracing, Cloud Logging for logging, and Cloud Monitoring for monitoring, alerting, and dashboards.
 Only page the on-call contact about novel issues or events that haven’t been seen before.
 Use GNU Privacy Guard (GPG) to check container image signatures and ensure that only signed containers are deployed.